OnyekaEkesi/Car-Price-Prediction/README.md

 Feature engineering is the process of deriving new features based on domain knowledge to improve model performance:

-- **Domain Knowledge Features:** Create new features based on insights from the automotive industry (e.g., age of the car, brand popularity).
+- **Domain Knowledge Features:** Create new features based on insights from the automotive industry (e.g., age of the car, Standard Description etc).
 - **Polynomial/Basis Functions:** Introduce polynomial features to capture non-linear relationships between variables.
 - **Interaction Features:** Create interaction terms to model complex relationships between different features.